ASYquan/Markov-MonteCarlo-2D-ising-model/README.md

 Curiosity project exploring a classic lattice model of magnetism with a simple sampler and clean plots.

+NB: The data was too large.... had to seperate into folders.
+This repo is for archival purposes for code in Python, LaTex and C++

 ## What this does (short)
 - Simulates a 2D grid of spins (each spin is either +1 or −1).
 - Uses Markov Chain Monte Carlo (Metropolis) to sample configurations at a given temperature.